wrex/rexs.tips/content/guitar/Introduction/_index.md

 : I have a real passion for the Gypsy Jazz style.
 Django really created something great back in the war years.
 I love listening to modern virtuosos like Joshco, Birelli, Stochello and the rest.
 Yaakov is a gifted instructor &mdash; I'm still confident I'll eventually be able to play at least half as well as him!

 [AbsoluteBluesGuitar](http://absolutebluesguitar.com)
 : I'm also passionate about the blues.
 It's at the heart of so many different styles of music.
-Bobby Harrison is a gifted player and provides some great, reasonably priced content starting at an extremely basic level.
+Bobby Harrison is a gifted player and provides some great, reasonably priced content starting at an extremely basic level and continuing to an advanced level.

 [TrueFire](https://truefire.com)
-: This site is a treasure trove for huge numbers of gifted instructors and amazing content in absolutely any style.
+: This site is a treasure trove with **huge** numbers of gifted instructors and amazing content in absolutely any style.
+The sheer quantity of quality material here is mind-blowing.
 Recommended.

 ### Why this site?

+So why am I publishing all this?

 To be completely honest, you will probably be better served by one of the sites I've listed above.